-- Call IDS before mentioning donation to the family, so Registry status and eligibility can be determined and a joint plan for approach can be developed
+- Call DonorConnect before mentioning donation to the family, so registry status and eligibility can be determined and a coordinated plan for approach can be developed.

-- Call IDS before removing a patient from the ventilator (withdrawing support), regardless of diagnosis or age.
+- Call DonorConnect before removing a patient from the ventilator (withdrawing support), regardless of diagnosis or age.
 Call early enough to determine eligibility.

-- Call IDS within one hour after an non-ventilated cardiac death.
+- Call DonorConnect within one hour after an non-ventilated cardiac death.

-- Call IDS well before brain death is declared.
+- Call DonorConnect well before brain death is declared.

-- neuromuscular blockade, loss of 3 or more cranial nerve reflexes,
+- loss of 3 or more cranial nerve reflexes,

 - family asks for donation information, or family decides to withdraw support.